WellthCare

 2. Choose Your Reporting Channel

 Contact your benefits provider through one of their official channels.
-The best method depends on whether your coverage is through an employer, the Health Insurance Marketplace, or a direct provider like WellthCare.
+Which channel you use depends on where your coverage comes from.

 • Employer-Sponsored Plans: Notify your Human Resources (HR) department or benefits administrator immediately.
-They will guide you through internal forms and explain any impact on your premiums or contributions.
+They'll guide you through internal forms and explain any impact on your premiums or contributions.

 • Health Insurance Marketplace (Healthcare.gov or State-Based Exchange): Log into your online account and update your application there.
 You can also call the Marketplace call center.

 • Direct Provider/Administer (e.g., WellthCare): Use the member portal or mobile app.
-A modern Health-to-Wealth system like WellthCare is designed for seamless updates, often allowing you to upload documents directly through the app and see real-time updates to your plan and earned benefits.
+A modern Health-to-Wealth system like WellthCare makes updates seamless—you can often upload documents through the app and see real-time updates to your plan and earned benefits.

 3. Review and Confirm Your Updated Coverage

-After submitting your change, you will receive a new Summary of Benefits and Coverage (SBC) and/or a confirmation letter.
-Scrutinize this document carefully.
+After you submit your change, you'll get a new Summary of Benefits and Coverage (SBC) or a confirmation letter.
+Check it carefully.
 Verify that:

 1. All dependents are correctly added or removed.